-2. Support for regional planning and reflection
+2. Support for community planning and reflection

 During Phase 2 assessments, the NWMO will explore the potential social, economic and cultural effects of the facility, should it be sited in the area.
-Activities in this category include opportunities for dialogue and workshops in order to work together with the community to understand how best to sustain the traditional and cultural life of the Métis community together with their regional organizations.
-These activities will be conducted in close collaboration with the Métis community together with their regional organizations, and will include discussion and consideration of potential economic and educational opportunities as APM progresses.
+Activities in this category include opportunities for dialogue and workshops in order to work together with the community to understand how best to sustain the traditional and cultural life of the community.
+These activities will be conducted in close collaboration with the First Nation, and will include discussion and consideration of potential economic and educational opportunities as APM progresses.

-Over the course of this work, the NWMO will seek to understand Métis views and approach to use of land, including historical aspects, as well as territorial uses and the region's aspirations for the future.
-The NWMO will also work to assist the community and region in understanding APM and potential opportunities - should the project be constructed in the region - which the community and region may wish to develop through partnerships with the NWMO regarding the APM Project.
+Over the course of this work, the NWMO will seek to understand First Nation views and approach to use of land, including historical aspects, as well as territorial uses and the community's aspirations for the future.
+The NWMO will also work to assist the community in understanding APM and potential opportunities - should the project be constructed in the Nation's territory - which the community may wish to develop through partnerships with the NWMO regarding the APM Project.

-A schedule of regional information sessions will be planned and organized with the regional organization together with the Métis communities, and as required, with the NWMO, to seek community involvement and joint learning opportunities for shared learning, and to share understanding and study findings as they become available.
-It is expected that community and regional activities, including youth, women and Elders, will be helpful for planning and advancing the studies that will help sustain traditional and cultural life, and build opportunities for retention of youth in communities.
+A schedule of community information sessions will be planned and organized with the community, and as required, with the NWMO, to seek community involvement and joint learning opportunities for shared learning, and to share understanding and study findings as they become available.
+It is expected that community activities, including youth, women and Elders, will be helpful for planning and advancing the studies that will help sustain traditional and cultural life, and build opportunities for retention of youth in communities.

-A list of indigenous facilitators and experts will be available to provide technical assistance for social and cultural/traditional planning to conduct meetings and provide reports.
-Note: all information will remain the property of the community and regional organization, and the community together with its regional organization will determine what will be shared with the NWMO.
+A list of indigenous facilitators and experts will be available to provide technical assistance to communities for social and cultural/traditional planning to conduct meetings and provide reports.
+Note: all information will remain the property of the community, and the community will determine what will be shared with the NWMO.

-Expenses in this category will typically include: rental of meeting space, meals and refreshments, Elder travel and participation, and meeting preparation.
+Expenses in this category will typically include: rental of meeting space, meals and refreshments, Elder travel and participation, and meeting preparation with the community.

-Up to \$50,000 over each 12-month period for the duration of the Phase 2 assessment is available
+Up to \$30,000 over each 12-month period for the duration of the Phase 2 assessment is available

-3. Traditional Knowledge learning and demonstration Opportunities for communities together with their regional organization to share Traditional Knowledge with the NWMO geoscience field activities, and assist the NWMO in learning through demonstration and dialogue.
-Activities may include learning through cultural and spiritual teachings, and contemporary use of mapping and ceremonies as deemed appropriate by Métis communities and their regional organizations.
-Teachings shared by communities and the region will assist the NWMO in forming a better understanding of traditional and spiritual land use.
+3. Traditional Knowledge learning and demonstration

+Opportunities for communities to share Traditional Knowledge with the NWMO geoscience field activities, and assist the NWMO in learning through demonstration and dialogue.
+Activities may include learning through cultural and spiritual teachings, and contemporary use of mapping and ceremonies as deemed appropriate by First Nation communities.

+Teachings shared by communities will assist the NWMO in forming a better understanding of traditional and spiritual land use.
 Costs covered will relate to NWMO Phase 2 activities such as airborne geophysical surveys, land use mapping, and walking the land with NWMO technicians.
-Resources to cover expenses incurred for community/region participation (Elders, trappers, etc.) to help prepare for walking the land with the NWMO.
-Costs covered up to a maximum of \$25,000 over each 12-month period of Phase 2 assessments is available 4.
-Funding to participate in forums to understand key topics such as radiation, geosciences studies, protecting the environment, multiple barriers Costs covered The NWMO acknowledges the importance to communities of developing a deep understanding of key topics from NWMO specialists, and also from third parties such as academics and consultants.
-The NWMO will facilitate opportunities for community and regional representatives to learn from NWMO specialists and academics working in the field by organizing a series of workshops which will bring community/regional organization representatives and these academics and specialists together.
-Modest participant expenses will be covered by the NWMO for community/regional organization representatives to participate in these workshops or similar learning opportunities.
+Resources to cover expenses incurred for community participation (Elders, trappers, etc.) to help prepare for walking the land with the NWMO.

+Costs covered up to a maximum of \$15,000 over each 12-month period of Phase 2 assessments is available

+4. Funding to participate in forums to understand key topics such as radiation, geosciences studies, protecting the environment, multiple barriers

+The NWMO acknowledges the importance to communities of developing a deep understanding of key topics from NWMO specialists, and also from third parties such as academics and consultants.

+The NWMO will facilitate opportunities for community representatives to learn from NWMO specialists and academics working in the field by organizing a series of workshops which will bring community representatives and these academics and specialists together.

+Modest participant expenses will be covered by the NWMO for community representatives to participate in these workshops or similar learning opportunities.

-5. Funding for independent expert advice
+Funding for independent expert advice